Note

 Depending on your scenario, you can configure auto shutdown for your VMs in the Azure portal.

-Auto shutdown isn't the same as when you shut down within the VM with power options.
-Auto shutdown stops and deallocates your VMs to stop additional usage charges.
+Auto-shutdown isn't the same as shutting down within the VM using power options.
+Auto-shutdown stops and deallocates your VMs to prevent additional usage charges.
 For more information, see pricing FAQ for Linux VMs and Windows VMs about VM states.

-For more cost-cutting features for your development and test environments, check out Azure DevTest Labs.
+For more cost-cutting features for your development and test environments, see Azure DevTest Labs.

 Turn on and review Azure Advisor recommendations